-More beginner and family-friendly via ferrata routes: Haiming / Geierwand Via Ferrata which also offers a midi and mini variant; Zirbenwald Via Ferrata in Obergurgl-Hochgurgl (suitable for children over 10 years); Moosalm Via Ferrata in Sölden with alternative and easy exit.
+Other beginner and family-friendly via ferratas in Ötztal are the following: Haiming/Geierwand via ferrata, which also has a midi and mini variant; Zirbenwald via ferrata in Obergurgl-Hochgurgl (suitable for children from 10 years); Moosalm via ferrata in Sölden with an alternative and easy exit route.

 For advanced climbers: Reinhard Schiestl Via Ferrata